POWERFULMOVES/PMOVES-pinokio/CATACLYSM_STUDIOS_INC/PMOVES-PROVISIONS/README.md

 ## Secrets
 - Replace placeholders like `YOUR_TUNNEL_TOKEN_HERE` and fill both `tailscale/tailscale_up.sh` (Linux) and `tailscale/tailscale_up.ps1` (Windows) with your Tailnet preferences.
-- Store the Windows Tailnet auth key in `tailscale/tailscale_authkey.txt` (not committed) or set a `TAILSCALE_AUTHKEY` environment variable before running `tailscale/tailscale_up.ps1`.
-The script automatically picks one of those sources when it runs.
+- Store the Windows Tailnet auth key in `tailscale/tailscale_authkey.txt` (never commit this file) or set a `TAILSCALE_AUTHKEY` environment variable before running `tailscale/tailscale_up.ps1`.
+The helper reads the environment variable first, then falls back to the adjacent secret file, and finally calls `tailscale.exe up --ssh --accept-routes --advertise-tags=tag:lab`.
+- Keep the secret file on the Ventoy USB alongside the provisioning bundle so post-install can discover it automatically.
+To rotate the auth key, revoke the old key in the Tailscale admin console, generate a new reusable key, and update the `tailscale_authkey.txt` file (and any secure secret store) before imaging fresh machines.
 - For NVIDIA NGC, run `jetson/ngc_login.sh` (or do `docker login nvcr.io`) with your API key.

 ## Notes
 - Ventoy mapping lives in `ventoy/ventoy.json`—edit the `"image"` paths to match your ISO filenames.
 - If Windows doesn't auto-run the post-install script, open the USB and run `windows/win-postinstall.ps1` as admin.
 - On staged builds, confirm the machine appears in the Tailnet admin console with the expected tags right after post-install.
+The Windows helper surfaces errors in the console if joining fails so you can rerun it after fixing the key or network access.